Here are some top tips to help you get through the tough parts of pregnancy!

-Pregnancy is wild.
+Pregnancy is so amazing!

 Our female bodies are able to create another whole human being during pregnancy, within the span of nine months, which may seem like a long time when you’re pregnant.

 And the fact that I am fortunate enough to take part in this miracle?
 It’s an incredible feeling.

-Then the second trimester hit.
+Then the second trimester hits.

-At the same time, I was trying my best to continue resting, to exercise, to eat well, and to start preparing for baby.
+At the same time, you try your best to continue resting, to exercise, to eat well, and to start preparing for baby.
 It all piles up and it’s hard not to get stressed.